3 Ways To Use Coconut Oil For Candida (Yeast Infection)

 Coconut oil is derived from the dried kernels of coconut.
 It contains medium-chain fatty acids and is known to possess a number of health benefits.

-One such beneficial property of coconut oil is its antimicrobial nature.
+One of the most useful coconut benefits is its antimicrobial nature.
 Many studies conducted for determining the antifungal nature of coconut oil against Candida and other fungal species showed positive results.

 A laboratory study conducted in 2007 concluded that coconut oil was active against Candida species at 100% concentration.
 In fact, less coconut oil was needed to prevent further growth of the yeast as compared to fluconazole, which is an antifungal medication (1).